It goes without saying that cat lovers care about nature.

 However, when it comes to what's in the litter tray, the history may surprise you...

-From its invention in the mid 20th Century, cat litter has been produced using methods that can be damaging to the environment, and the resulting clay litter is non-biodegradable, so will sit on landfill for thousands of years.
+From its invention in the mid 20th Century, cat litter has been produced using methods that can be damaging to the environment, and the resulting clay litter is non-biodegradable, so will get thrown away, including sitting on landfill for thousands of years.
 Natusan, on the other hand, is not only 100% biodegradable and compostable, but made from 100% natural wood by-products, the result of sustainable forestry.

 Find out more below!